 - Collaborations and Space Shares must fill it out together

 - Groups much provide AT MINIMUM light and soundboard operators and stage manager for each performance in IGT, the Prince, and Houston Hall Class of '49 at least 2 weeks before the show.
-If the minimum production staff is not met, the show will be cancelled.
+If the minimum production staff is not met, the show will be canceled.

 - If you are using stage firearms you must adhere to proper protocol.
 Namely: